mgijax/ei/system_docs/readme.allele.txt

 Add

-.
-Original: At most one Original Reference is required

-.
-Transmission: At most one Transmission Reference is allowed.

-.
-At most one Primary Image Pane is allowed.

 . if Status = 'Approved': Approved By = current user, Approved Date = current date

 . default Inheritance Mode = Not Applicable